Xavrax/osu-keyboard/README.md

 # :warning: Work in progress! :warning:
 # osu-keyboard

-Osu! keyboard project written in rust for my own but feel free to fork or use it.
+Osu! keyboard project written in rust for my own usage but feel free to fork or use it.

 ## How to start